leighmacdonald/uncletopia/README.md

 An *optional* playbook that contains tasks that will tune the underlying OS.
 You *must* not run this without understanding the repercussions of the changes.
 You should also adjust them accordingly to your hardware specs & needs.

+## Requirements

+To install the required additional collections and roles you can use the provided requirements.yml file.

+    ansible-galaxy install -r requirements.yml

 ## Troubleshooting

 ### spcomp fails to execute